xdbchain/js-stellar-base/docs/reference/base-examples.md

 In the example below a new account is created by the source account with secret `SA3W53XXG64ITFFIYQSBIJDG26LMXYRIMEVMNQMFAQJOYCZACCYBA34L`.
-The source account is giving the new account 25 XLM as its initial balance.
+The source account is giving the new account 25 XDB as its initial balance.

 ```javascript